angad9/Blog-App-Using-Backend/README.md

 ## Features

-- like, read, post , and delete blog posts.
+- like, unlike, post ,fetchpost,create comment, and delete blog posts.
 - Add, edit, and delete comments on blog posts.
 - User authentication for registering, logging in, and logging out.
 - User profiles.